 One segment of the line will run from Palmyra to Kirksville, with the other segment traveling from Kirksville to the Iowa border.
 The project will total about 100 miles of new transmission lines, and a new substation near Kirksville.

 Starting in 2014, Ameren held open house meetings with communities to inform the public about the project and received regulatory approval in 2018.
-December 2019 is the in-service date for the project is December of 2019.
+December 2019 is the in-service date for the project.

 After engaging the public on the project, Ameren will likely submit two potential routes to the Missouri Public Service Commission (PSC) for approval.
 The PSC gave the project conditional approval in April 2016 dependent upon gaining the assent of five counties.
 In March 2017, a Missouri appellate court issued a decision that overturned this conditional approval, stating that Ameren should have had this authorization before receiving state regulatory approval.
 Ameren gained final approval for the project in January 2018.